fontina-petrakopoulou/fontina-petrakopoulou.github.io/publications.md

 ### 2021

+[48] Sefiddashti, A.R.
+Shirmohammadi R., Petrakopoulou F., 2021. <a href="https://www.mdpi.com/2076-3417/11/18/8371" target="_blank" >“Evaluation of a hybrid gas-turbine system with air injection driven by a natural-gas turboexpander", sustainability-1377454.</a>

-[47] Nasrollahi, H., Safaei Boroujeni, R., Shirmohammadi R., Najafi Nobar Sh., Aslani A., Amidpour, M., **Petrakopoulou F.**, 2021.
-“Optimization of Water Pressure of a Distribution Network within the Water–Energy Nexus”, Applied Sciences, 8371.
+[47] Nasrollahi, H., Safaei Boroujeni, R., Shirmohammadi R., Najafi Nobar Sh., Aslani A., Amidpour, M., **Petrakopoulou F.**, 2021. <a href="https://www.mdpi.com/2076-3417/11/18/8371" target="_blank" >“Optimization of Water Pressure of a Distribution Network within the Water–Energy Nexus”, Applied Sciences, 8371.</a>

 [46] 	**Petrakopoulou F.**, 2021. <a href="/files/articles/2021_WaterCost.pdf" target="_blank" >"Defining the cost of water impact for thermoelectric power generation", Energy Reports 7, 2101-2112.</a>